 The group makes their way from the summit of Southfork Mountain to ‘The Amoeba’ which is located ~1.5 km away.

 We stuck to the ridge crest to enjoy the views.

 Spencer and Sarah gaze towards Rainy Ridge (left of centre), “Jake Smith Peak” (centre), Scarpe Mountain (right of centre), and Three Lakes Ridge (right of centre foreground).

 There is a short section of scrambling required to get onto ‘The Amoeba’.
 While I would classify it as fairly easy, our large packs somewhat upped the ante.

 Brad looks back after completing the short scramble.
-In the background is Rainy Ridge and Three Lakes Ridge (all on my ‘To Do’ list).

 Even though Easter had come and gone, ‘The Amoeba’ was still serving hot cross buns. 😉

 Instead of summiting ‘The Amoeba,’ we saved energy by using a goat trail to side-slope it.

 Descending from ‘The Amoeba’ to the col beneath the summit of Barnaby Ridge (centre).
 From this point, we still had ~1.75 km to go to reach the summit.

 Another stunning piece of geology that we found on the ridge.